malagebidi/Focus-Filter/CONTRIBUTING.md

 This is a **Focus Filter**, not a privacy strip-miner.
 *   ✅ **Do remove:** "Hot Search", "Guess you like", "Infinite feeds", "Red notification dots (fake ones)", "App download banners".
 *   ❌ **Do not remove:** Comments sections (unless they are spammy), search bars, or core navigation, as these are often needed for normal usage.

-## 📜 License

-By contributing to Focus-Filter, you agree that your contributions will be licensed under its **GNU General Public License v3.0**.